krim404/DellXPS15-9550-OSX/Tutorial_10.12_Step7.md

 `sudo kextcache -system-prelinked-kernel && sudo kextcache -system-caches`
 reboot

-## Model Name Error
+## Model Name Error AND clover doesnt boot
-if you get "Model Name: Apple device" - then you've not booted with the newest cloverx64.efi.
+if you get "Model Name: Apple device" in "About this mac"  - then you've not booted with the newest cloverx64.efi.
 Update your EFI Configuration.
 See [Additional/Setup-Bootmanager.jpg](Additional/Setup-Bootmanager.jpg) how to configure to boot from it

 ## Alternative Power Management
 The whole power management is done by intels speed step technology (HWP), which is enabled in the clover config.
 If you want to let OSX manage the power management, you'll have to do these steps: